helidon-io/.github/profile/README.md

 ## Helidon

-Welcome to the home of Helidon: Java libraries for microservices.
+Welcome to the new home of Helidon: Java libraries for microservices.
 We are in the process of moving!
 For now you can visit the primary Helidon repository at <https://github.com/oracle/helidon>